-We work with primary schools to support all of our students' transition to secondary school, paying particular attention to those students who have been identified by their primary school as having Special Educational Needs.
+We work with primary schools to support all our students' transition to secondary school, paying particular attention to those students who have been identified by their primary school as having Special Educational Needs.
 Regular visits are made to gain relevant and supporting information to ensure an effective transition.
 In addition to this, contact with parents will be made in relation to those students who will be requiring additional support to inform and identify further supporting information.
+Specific transition/orientation days are arranged.